mozilla/glean/docs/dev/code_coverage.md

 > which suggests it has a lower chance of containing undetected software bugs compared to a program with low test coverage.
 > ([Wikipedia](https://en.wikipedia.org/wiki/Code_coverage))

-This chapter describes how to generate a traditional code coverage report over the Kotlin, Rust, Swift and Python code in the Glean SDK repository.
+This chapter describes how to generate a traditional code coverage report over the Kotlin, Swift and Python code in the Glean SDK repository.
 To learn how to generate a coverage report about what metrics your project is testing, see the user documentation on [generating testing coverage reports](https://mozilla.github.io/glean/book/user/testing-metrics.html#generating-testing-coverage-reports).

 ## Generating Kotlin reports locally